josephpal/esp32-LoraWAN/README.md

 | 0xFE | device address space |
 | 0xFF  | reserved broadcast address  |

-Each package we transmit doesn't only contain the message itself, furthermore it contains a lot more, which is necessary for example to identify whether the packe is dedicated for me or to recognize we lost a package during our tranmission.
+Each package we transmit doesn't only contain the message itself, furthermore it contains a lot more, which is necessary for example to identify whether the package is dedicated for me or not or to recognize we lost a package during our tranmission.
 For these scenarios and the ones we mentioned [above](#objective-of-the-documentation), it is obligated to create for each message a package, which contains a package header and the message we want to transmit.

 So basically a package consists of the information below and can be also found the the class property ```String package[]``` of the ```LoRaHandler.h``` class:
 - destination address